-As a candidate in 2020, President Biden pledged to raise the U.S. refugee "ceiling" to 125,000 and reverse the Trump administration's trend of historic resettlement lows.
-Since fiscal year 2022, the Biden administration has set a refugee resettlement ceiling of 125,000 refugees.
-The administration has worked to rebuild the program and has made significant progress, though resettlements have not approached the ceiling.
-The Biden administration also created and/or continues to maintain protections for humanitarian parolees, including individuals from Afghanistan and Ukraine, and TPS holders.
+Since fiscal year 2022, the Biden-Harris administration has set a refugee resettlement ceiling of 125,000 refugees and worked to rebuild the program.
+It has made significant progress, although resettlements have not reached the ceiling.
+The administration also created and/or continues to maintain protections for humanitarian parolees, including individuals from Afghanistan and Ukraine, and TPS holders.
+The Biden-Harris administration also created humanitarian parole programs for individuals from Afghanistan (following the U.S. withdrawal in 2021), Ukraine (following the invasion by Russia in 2022), and Cuba, Haiti, Nicaragua, and Venezuela.